Why Study Kinesiology?

 If your college goals include stateside or overseas travel, you’ve come to the right place.
 Specific opportunities within the kinesiology department include:

 - Short-term trips.
-During January term, travel to countries like Ecuador, Paraguay and Belize, promoting health and wellness and experiencing a wide range of cross-cultural interactions in third world countries.
+During January term, travel to countries like Ecuador and Belize, promoting health and wellness and experiencing a wide range of cross-cultural interactions in third world countries.

 - Semester-long international study experiences.
-We’ve helped coordinate student-initiated, semester-long study experiences to countries like the Dominican Republic, where students worked with physical therapists in a hospital setting.
+We’ve helped coordinate student-initiated, semester-long study experiences to countries like Ecuador, where students worked with physical therapists in a hospital setting.

 I’m thinking about a career in allied health.
 Why would I choose to study exercise science to reach my career goals?